Peter John Olivi, Questions on Book II of the Sentences

 68. Third, because a species is not needed to represent an object, even though this is what it seemed most needed for.
 But that it is not needed for this is proved:

-¨ First, because when an object is present to an attention that is turned toward it and intent on it, then that object sufficiently presents itself to that attention through its very self and indeed presents itself even better than through any species created by its solid being and lacking proper truth.
+¨ First, because when an object is present to an attention that is turned toward it and intent on it, then that object sufficiently presents itself to that attention through its very self and indeed presents itself even better than through any created species that is deficient in the solid being and proper truth of that object.
 An absent object, on the other hand, is sufficiently represented to the attention through a memory species.

 ¨ Second, because it is pointless to postulate a species representing the object to the attention, unless the attention tends toward the species.
 To tend toward it, however, is the same as to attend to it as a first object, which (with respect to a cognitive act) is characteristic of a terminus or terminative principle rather than an effective one.